Adapting your home: The Kitchen

 Cookers and hobs

-• The oven should be placed, where possible, in a housing which has a variable height shelf.
+• The oven should be placed, where possible, in housing which has a variable height shelf.
 The oven should have a side opening or have a drop-down retractable door, with non-tilt shelves.
-There should be a heat resistant pull-out surface below the oven and the door should open towards an adjacent worktop level (minimum width
+There should be a heat-resistant pull-out surface below the oven and the door should open towards an adjacent worktop level (minimum width 400mm).
+The controls should be no higher than 1000mm from floor level.

 • To help make it easier to transfer heavy hot pots and pans, the hob should be level with the work surface, with controls located at the side or front.